-The Morgantown Utility Board (MUB) Watershed Protection Program is a new, voluntary initiative designed to protect Mon County’s water quality by preserving land around MUB’s drinking water sources: the Monongahela River and Cobun Creek.
+The Watershed Protection Program is a new, voluntary initiative designed to protect Mon County’s water quality by preserving land around MUB’s drinking water sources: the Monongahela River and Cobun Creek.

 Here's how it works:

-MUB is piloting the Watershed Protection Program in the Cobun Creek watershed, which spans between Kingwood Pike and Grafton Road.
+The Watershed Protection Program is being piloted in the Cobun Creek watershed, which spans between Kingwood Pike and Grafton Road.

 Cobun Creek is home to MUB’s new reservoir, and it’s largely undeveloped.
 As a result, conserving land around Cobun Creek now can protect water quality in the reservoir for years to come.